Contents

 “I very frequently get the question: 'What's going to change in the next 10 years?'
 And that is a very interesting question; it's a very common one.
 I almost never get the question: 'What's not going to change in the next 10 years?'
 And I submit to you that that second question is actually the more important of the two because you can build a business strategy around the things that are stable in time.” — Jeff Bezos

-Like most primary research processes, we seek to understand the investment landscape and competitive position.
-We speak with various elements of the value-chain but are also careful not to draw strong conclusions from small sample sets.
-We prioritise the research process around the areas that are most impactful and in which we have lower conviction.
+Like most primary research processes, we seek to understand the core business model, the investment landscape, and competitive position.
+We use a range of resources including company materials, industry periodicals, academic journals, government publications, survey data, podcasts, books, and expert call transcripts.
+We source industry experts across the value-chain through personal networks and expert network firms but are careful to target the experts we need rather than simply relying on who is available.
+We take a first principles approach and prioritise the research process around the areas that are most impactful and in which we have lower conviction.
 However, all of this is simply “table stakes”.

 What makes our process unique to Kalakau Avenue is the synthesis of this research into our business quality framework.
 We score all companies across this common framework to arrive at an overall business quality score that determines its cost of capital.
 This is not to make the process quantitative but rather to promote consistency of decision-making across the portfolio and over time.